iservicebus/lmaas.clients/README.md

 This guide details the installation and usage of openapi-generator-cli for generating API clients for the LMaaS API, using both Java and Node/NPM approaches. the details can be found here: https://openapi-generator.tech/docs/installation/

-Node.js and npm (for Node/NPM client generation):

-Download and install Node.js (https://nodejs.org/) from the official website.
-This will also install npm.
-Installation Methods:

 ### 1. Java based OpenAPI generator

 **Prerequisites**